Greatest Hits (The Cure album)

 Greatest Hits is a greatest hits album by the English rock band the Cure.
 It was first released in Japan on 7 November 2001, before being released in the UK and Europe on 12 November and then in the US the day after.
 The band's relationship with longtime label Fiction Records came to a close, and the Cure were obliged to release one final album for the label.
 Lead singer Robert Smith agreed to release a greatest hits album under the condition that he could choose the tracks himself.
 The band also recorded a special studio album released as a bonus disc to some versions of the album.
-The disc, titled Acoustic Hits, consists of the eighteen songs from the North American release re-recorded using acoustic instruments.
+The disc, titled Acoustic Hits, consists of the eighteen songs from the international release re-recorded using acoustic instruments.